rapratama2005/CS3-Group-Project/README.md

 - 1-2 cards at a time.
 - Some form of counterplay
 - 5 cards in their hand
+- People pick what cards go into their hands
+-
 - Each turn they can play down one card/switch out a card.
 - 3 moves each, play, damage, use items
 -